benjamincrozat/legacy-blog/posts/17-seo-case-study.md

 - I wrote new articles based on keyword research;
 - I updated articles based on what the competition was doing and when I felt I could structure them better;
-- I naturally got very high-quality backlinks from authorities in this niche by writing about emerging topics way ahead of anyone.
+- I naturally got high-quality backlinks from authorities in this niche by writing about emerging topics way ahead of anyone.

 ### September 2022